tox-dev/tox/docs/index.rst

 environment variables not specified via :conf:`passenv`.
 Furthermore, it will also alter the ``PATH`` variable so that your commands resolve first and foremost within the current active tox environment.
-In general all executables in the path are available in ``commands``, but tox will emit a warning if it was not explicitly allowed via :conf:`whitelist_externals`.
+In general all executables in the path are available in ``commands``, but tox will emit a warning if it was not explicitly allowed via :conf:`allowlist_externals`.

 Current features
 -------------------